Phuket city (A fun guide around the historic district)

 When you visit Phuket for the first time to the island, you will be surprised by the beauty and natural landscape surrounding the island with many resort and development areas and a fun beach holiday or adventure experience cruising around the islands and interior landscapes around the island.

 Visiting the historic district of the old town and cultural treasures along Thalang Road will give you a better look at the colorful and historic heritage of the island capital city.
+There’s so many things to do in Phuket and you should definitely make an effort to visit the historic old town district when you do visit the island.

 A little history on Phuket Old Town